Stock futures trade cautiously after record day

 U.S. equity futures were trading lower ahead of the Thursday session on Wall Street.

-The major futures indexes suggested a decline of 0.2% at the opening bell.
+The major futures indexes suggest a decline of 0.2%.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE